MiguelDomingues/md-localize/README.md

 Flag to enable updating relative paths to other files (not images) to point to the original file.
 Only used when `translate` action is specified.

+### --add-front-matter-source <KEY>

+Add '<KEY>' to front-matter with the relative path to the source markdown file.
+Only relevant when the action is set to `translate`.